sutarrohit/SimpleToken/README.md

 # SimpleToken

-This project shows how the basic Token transfer works in Ethereum..
+This project shows how ERC20 Token transfer works in Ethereum..

 Try running some of the following tasks: